 - Heat the oven to 400 degrees F.

-- Brush the wings with oil and season with salt and pepper.
+- Pat the wings dry with paper towels,** then brush the wings with oil and season with salt and pepper.

 - Spoon more glaze on, then sprinkle with green onion (if using) and serve.